Hydracerynitis/Ethical-Framework/AIF360/README.md

 - However, **StandardDataset** lack the flexibility and modifiability the **Dataframe** class provides.
     - For example, you can split a **Dataframe** into five equal size folds, and contact four folds to form the training sets for cross validation.
 This can not be performed with **StandardDataset** because it does not provide interfaces to combine different instances of **StandardDataset** together
 - Bias metrics evaluation and bias mitigation implements can accpet custom Machine Learning model, to evaluate its bias metrics and mitigate its bias (except for in-process bias mitgation methods due to intefering training process directly)

-### Stability/Reliability

-- The installation all dependencies of the framework requires installation of R. However, not all of its functionality require dependencies that relies on R.
-- Here's several bugs/problems I encountered during my prior research:
-    - The conversion method from **Dataframe** to **StandardDataset** can break when given a dataframe instances that have 130 columns.
-    - The bias mitigation implementation of **Reweight** and **RejectOptionClassifier** have problems when running.

 ### Guidance